Tulo Tuesday: Set Free!

 Every November I find a group of people who are doing NaNoWriMo and swim behind them in the water’s wake.
 NaNoWriMo is the annual write a novel–well, 50,000 words in one month–campaign.
 I first attempted to sign up but didn’t like being tied to a certain word count goal,...

-TULO TUESDAY: Natural Holiday Cheer
+Tulo Tuesday: Natural Holiday Cheer

 For some reason, I’ve been in the holiday spirit this month, so I was delighted to encounter these red berries, which I learned was pyracantha.
 Thanks, Derek Yee, for the heads-up!...